grafana/grizzly/docs/content/authentication.md

 # Configuring Grizzly with environment variables

 In some circumstances (e.g. when used within automated pipelines) it makes sense to configure Grizzly directly with environment variables as opposed to contexts.
+Environment variables, when set, take precedence over Grizzly contexts as described above.
 Below are the variables that can be used for this.

 | Name | Description | Required | Default |
 | --- | --- | --- | --- |